 - The Name of the Rose: In an attempt to keep Aristotle's Poetics hidden, an evil monk poisons the page corners so anyone who reads it will die before they can tell others about it.

-- Classic example: in Alexandre Dumas' La Reine Margot (AKA Marguerite de Valois), poisoned book is used in attempt on King Henry of Navarre's life, but the plan backfires with disastrous results.
-Earlier in the same novel, even more devious plan to poison Henry via his paramour's lipstick is employed but thwarted by the would-be poisoner who couldn't murder said paramour in cold blood.
+- Classic example: in Alexandre Dumas' La Reine Margot (AKA Marguerite de Valois), a poisoned book is used in attempt on King Henry of Navarre's life, but the plan backfires with disastrous results.
+Earlier in the same novel, an even more devious plan to poison Henry via his paramour's lipstick is employed but thwarted by the would-be poisoner who couldn't murder said paramour in cold blood.

 - Ellery Queen: The murder method in "The Adventure of Caesar's Last Sleep".